 Q: I manage a small office in Massachusetts.
 There is a core group working in the office and then the rest of our employees are working remotely.
 The plan is to continue this arrangement until at least year-end.
 Most of the employees in our office are doing well.
 They are adhering to our social distancing requirements.
 Each person is either sitting in a private office, a vacant conference room or a corner in a quiet area of our office suite.
 There is one person who disregards our company requirement to wear a face covering.
 At first, I thought his colleagues were being alarmists.
 However, we have security cameras in common spaces and the footage shows that he completely disregards this requirement.
 I have talked to him a few times and he argues that he is wearing his mask but only removing it when he is in his private office with the door shut.
 He argues that he isn’t sick.
 The employees in the office are about to walk out.
 How can I make him understand?

 A: Wow, just wow.
 First, you should ensure that he understands that this is a requirement for working at your company during this pandemic.
+You can read the Full Article to learn effective ways to convince your boss.
 I assume you have notified employees, either verbally, in writing or even with posted notices.
 I think we have all seen posted notices on doors that communicate the requirement to wear a face covering.

 In the early stages of his pandemic, there was some confusion over the effectiveness of facial coverings.
 However, the Center for Disease Control (CDC), since early April, 2020, has strongly suggested wearing a face covering, especially when six feet of space between individuals is not possible.